indexdata/folio-import/doc/migration_process.md

 * Do 'git pull' for local clone of [folio-import](https://github.com/indexdata/folio-import) and on the prod-bastion host.
 * Do 'cd ~/folio-import; npm install'
-* Add a special log directory: `mkdir ~/folio-import/log`
+* Add a special log directory: `mkdir -p ~/folio-import/log`
 * Copy the spreadsheets from a previous dry-run:
     * Store at Gdrive "STC FOLIO Migration > Project Management"
     * e.g. to be "STC dry run checklist YYYY-MM-DD" and "STC Dry Run Tasks YYYY-MM-DD".
 * Get some separate iTerm windows and do 'ssh prod-bastion' etc.
+    * One at `~/folio-import` for running the commands.
+    * Two at `~/stc` for process monitoring, e.g. succ.sh, err.sh
+* Browser window for the management spreadsheets.
 * Ensure tenant configuration credentials, e.g. `~/folio-import/configs/json/stc-test.json`
-    * Add "syscreds" for the relevant system users
+    * Add "syscreds" for the relevant system users.
 * Move old data to separate directories:
     * e.g. ~/stc/incoming-dryrun1
     * e.g. ~/stc/all-ref-dryrun1